-One of the arguments Jackendoff (1983, 1990) gives in defense of Path semantics is the occurrence of Path relations outside the Motion domain, for instance in expressions of extent (cf. (35a)), orientation (cf. (35b)), or as "reference paths" ("Access Paths" in Talmy's (2000a: 136-137) parlance) in Locative predications (35c)):
+One of the arguments Jackendoff (1983, 1990) gives in defense of Path semantics is the occurrence of Path relations outside the Motion domain, for instance in expressions of extent (cf. 35a), orientation (cf. 35b), or as "reference paths" ["Access Paths" in Talmy's (2000a: 136- 137) parlance] in Locative predications (35c):

-(35) a.
-The highway extends from Denver to Indianapolis. b.
-The house faces away from the mountains. c.
-The firehouse is across the street from the library.
+- (35) a.
+The highway extends from Denver to Indianapolis. - b.
+The house faces away from the mountains.c.
+The firehouse is across the street from the - library.
 (Jackendoff, 1983: 167-172)

 If Path functions occur independently of CoL, they should be primitives of CS, and this status should extend to the event functions that occur uniquely with them, i.e., event functions of T-Motion (encoded at CS by the primitive GO).
-The event functions in cases such as (35) are extensions of GO along the lines of Talmy's (1996, 2000a) "Fictive Motion".
+The event functions in cases such as (35) are extensions of GO along the lines of Talmy's (1996, 2000a) "Fictive Motion."

 The following observations are based on the elicitation of Yucatec renditions for instances of all types of English Fictive Motion metaphors13 discussed in Talmy (2000a: 105-138) with five adult native speakers.
-The CoL verbs of Table 1, the prepositions ti the event encoded by the second core is not entailed.
-The pragmatic function of such structures seems to be to add a deictic perspective, as expressed by the first core, to the CoL event denoted by the second core.
-Multi-CoL sequences such as in (34) cannot be expressed in this way.
-In other Mayan languages, structures of this kind often grammaticalize, yielding directional particles (Zavala, 1993).
-13 Jackendoff (1983: 209-211; 356-360) rejects the analysis of such expressions as metaphors in the context of the Thematic Relations Hypothesis discussed in section 5.
-This question is, however, irrelevant to present matters. (generic) and ich(il) 'in', the relational nouns listed in Table 3, and the constructions that combine these expressions, all can be used metaphorically.
-But such metaphors are subject to the constraints on framing Motion as CoL discussed above.
-Thus, CoL verbs can be used in descriptions of "coextension paths" (Talmy, 2000a: 138) such as (35a); but due to the restriction to one CoL Ground per clause (section 4.2), these have to be broken down into sequences of clauses denoting "Fictive CoL" with respect to single Ground.
+The CoL verbs of Table 6.1, the prepositions ti' (generic) and ich(il) "in," the relational nouns listed in Table 6.3, and the constructions that combine these expressions all can be used metaphorically.
+But such metaphors are subject to the constraints on framing Motion as CoL discussed.
+Thus, CoL verbs can be used in descriptions of "coextension paths" (Talmy, 2000a: 138) such as (35a); however, due to the restriction to one CoL Ground per clause, these have to be broken down into sequences of clauses denoting "Fictive CoL" with respect to single Ground.
 Example (36) is a rendition of "This road here goes from Señor via Tixcacal to Yaxley":

-(36)Le=bèeh he'l=a', k-u=hóok'-ol Señor, DET=way PRSV=D1 IMPF-A3=exit-INC Señor k-u=ts'o'k-ol=e', k-u=máan Tixcacal, IMPF-A3=end-INC=TOP IMPF-A3=pass(INC) Tixcacal k-u=ts'o'k-ol=e', k-u=k'uch-ul Yaxley, IMPF-A3=end-INC=TOP IMPF-A3=arrive-INC Yaxley 'This road here, it exits Señor; then [lit. that having ended] it passes [through] Tixcacal; then [lit. that having ended] it arrives [in] Yaxley.'
+(36) Le=bèeh he'l=a', k-u=hóok'-ol Señor, DET=way PRSV=D1 IMPF-A3=exit-INC Señor k-u=ts'o'k-ol=e', k-u=máan Tixcacal.
+IMPF-A3=end-INC=TOP IMPF-A3=pass(INC) Tixcacal k-u=ts'o'k-ol=e'. k-u=k'uch-ul Yaxlev.
+IMPF-A3=end-INC=TOP IMPF-A3=arrive-INC Yaxley 'This road here, it exits Señor; then [lit. that having ended] it passes [through] Tixcacal; then [lit. that having ended] it arrives [in] Yaxley.'

 There is no evidence that metaphorical uses of CoL expressions as in (36) involve Path semantics.
-Thus, they are more properly considered instances of "Fictive CoL", rather than Fictive Motion.14
+Thus, they are more properly considered instances of "Fictive CoL" rather than Fictive Motion.14